19bufordcarl/CarlRPG/Myth & Shadow/Economy/Coins.md

 | 10gp       |       100 coins (1mp) |
 That being said, for prices of items, you should reference [Weapons](../../Items/Equipment/Weapons.md), [Armor](../../Items/Equipment/Armor.md), [Standard Gear](../../Items/Equipment/Standard%20Gear.md), or the [Detailed Price Master List](Detailed%20Prices/Detailed%20Price%20Master%20List.md) to find the appropriate cost.
 Gems are treated like consolidated coin.
 ## Imperial Currency and Availability
-The world of Myth & Shadow is assumed to be analogous to the ancient world (roughly circa year 0) with the main difference being access to magic and thus a bit more technology.

-This means the world is not particularly well stocked with currency, minting currency is expensive, and most commoners get by trading favors and food.
-There are probably only around 10 silver pieces in circulation per person, same with copper pieces.
-Minting coins is time consuming and cheap coins are not used by the elites.
-Gold pieces are rare, there might only be one gold piece per person in circulation and only 1 Mythril piece per 10 or so people.

-In civilization, letters of credit from the authorities (bank or similar) are more space efficient if the party is on good terms with the imperial banks.

 | Imperial Coinage   | Equivalent in coins (sp) |
 | ------------------ | -----------------------: |